 Farming & Vineyards

-Emeritus is committed to expressing the unique character of Goldridge soil.
-All vineyard sites that Emeritus farms are on this soil, which is one to four feet of a sandy-clay loam.
+Emeritus is committed to expressing the unique character of our vineyards.
+All vineyard sites that Emeritus farms are on Goldridge soil, which is one to four feet of a sandy-clay loam, underlain with clay soils.
 All the vineyards are planted at “close spacing” as in Burgundy, about 2023 vines per acre, and are trained and pruned according to the Burgundy AOC model, Guyot—a single cane of about six to eight buds, producing in the end, about 14-16 clusters per vine.

 Emeritus employs sustainable and organic farming practices, allowing the vines to naturally come into balance without unnatural interference.
 With the same philosophy Emeritus chooses to dry-farm, not adding any supplemental water to aid in the yearly cycle of the vines, allowing the vines to establish a natural balance of root mass, foliage and fruit.
 Dry-farming helps the grapes achieve full ripeness without excessive sugars and extracted flavors.